A Modified Gravity Theory: Null Aether

 \section{Introduction}

 Lorentz violating theories of gravity have attracted much attention recently.
 This is mainly due to the fact that some quantum gravity theories, such as string theory and loop quantum gravity, predict that the spacetime structure at very high energies--typically at the Planck scale--may not be smooth and continuous, as assumed by relativity.
-This means that the rules of relativity do not apply and Lorentz symmetry must break down at or below the Planck distance.
-Indeed, in recent years, astrophysical observations on high-energy cosmic rays seem to have provided evidence supporting this idea (see, e.g., \cite{matt}).
+This means that the rules of relativity do not apply and Lorentz symmetry must break down at or below the Planck distance (see, e.g., \cite{matt}).

 The simplest way to study Lorentz violation in the context of gravity is to assume that there is a vector field with fixed norm coupling to gravity at each point of spacetime.
 In other words, the spacetime is locally endowed with a metric tensor and a dynamical vector field with constant norm.
 The vector field defined in this way is referred to as the \textquotedblleft aether" because it establishes a preferred direction at each point in spacetime and thereby explicitly breaks local Lorentz symmetry.
 The existence of such a vector field would affect the propagation of particles--such as electrons and photons--through spacetime, which manifests itself at very high energies and can be observed by studying the spectrum of high energy cosmic rays.
 For example, the interactions of these particles with the field would restrict the electron's maximum speed or cause polarized photons to rotate as they travel through space over long distances.
 Any observational evidence in these directions would be a direct indication of Lorentz violation, and therefore new physics, at or beyond the Planck scale.